-You can stay in a private rental property (either alone or with housemates), in a homestay with a family, in managed student accommodation or a residential college.
-Each option has their own unique benefits and drawbacks.
+You can stay in a private rental (either alone or with housemates), in a homestay with a family, in managed student accommodation, or in a residential college.
+Each option has its own unique benefits and drawbacks.

-How do I set up a bank account?
+How do I set up a bank account in Australia?

 Part of this process can be done online before you arrive, with the final identification checks done in person when you arrive.
-If you wait until you arrive to open an account, simply head into a bank in Australia and let them know you’re an international student and would like to open an account.
+If you wait until you arrive in Australia to open an account, simply head into a local bank and let them know you’re an international student and would like to open an account.

 How do I get connected in Australia?

-How to connect with your friends and family, both locally and internationally.
+While you’re in Australia, you’ll probably want to stay connected with your friends and family, both locally and internationally.
 Learn how to get started by purchasing a SIM, or a phone plan, and evaluating your other communication options.

 Whether you need a job to support you while you study, or you’re looking for work when you graduate, finding a job is not easy.
 Discover ways to increase your chances of finding work, and why you need to understand your work rights in Australia.

 - 7-Step Guide to Get a Job in Australia